 For years, women and some men have been enjoying the benefits of cosmetic tattooing; eyebrows, eyeliner and lip color to be precise; permanent tattoos that replace makeup.

-Many young women opt for micro blade eyebrows/microstroke eyebrows because it’s touted as semi permanent.
+Many young women opt for microbladed eyebrows/micro-stroke eyebrows because it’s touted as semi-permanent.
 These women are concerned that in the future that either their preferences or the design trend will change.